MartinPankraz/sap-hacker-in-a-day/student/quest1b.md

     * Spin up environments with [Azure VMs](https://azure.microsoft.com/free/) with free credits or
     * Any other available to you.

-During the guided lab experience we may have pre-configured environments available for you to use.
-If not, you can follow the steps below to set up your own environment.

 Our guidance here refers to a windows environment on an Azure VM.
 You can adjust the steps to your environment.

 ## Step 0: Manual installation prerequisites